pyralog/pyralog/DATA_PATH.md

 │  • Direct connection to partition leaders           │
 │  • Client-side load balancing                       │
 │  • Scales to 1000s of clients                       │
-│  ✅ DLog uses this model                            │
+│  ✅ Pyralog uses this model                            │
 └─────────────────────────────────────────────────────┘

 ┌─────────────────────────────────────────────────────┐